54 Fun Baby Shower Games

 How to play:

 Give each guest a square of fabric to decorate for the new baby.
 You can decorate the squares at the party, or send guests their square in advance, and ask them to bring their decorated square to the shower.
 If you decide to do the decorating beforehand, then at the party, you can ask the group to arrange the squares (you'll need to have some extra squares, perhaps in a patterned fabric or contrasting plain colour) and make a quilt pattern.
 After the party, you can assemble the quilt yourself or send it to an expert quilter to put together.
-Remember this memento is intended for decoration only and shouldn't be placed in the cot.
+You can use this memento as decoration or in the baby’s pram.
+Remember to keep your baby’s cot free from blankets.

-Nappies always make for fun party games and provide the added bonus of being a gift for the new parents!
+Nappies always make for fun party games at baby showers and provide the added bonus of being a gift for the new parents!
 Bring a smile to the parent(s)-to-be each time a nappy change is on the cards.

 What you'll need:

-• A large box of newborn nappies, such as Pampers Harmonie
+A large box of newborn nappies, such as Pampers Premium Protection New Baby

 How to play: